The Highest Credit Scores Explained

 - Most influence: Your payment history

-- Highly influence: The age and type of credit you have and the percentage of credit limit used.
+- High influence: The age and type of credit you have and the percentage of credit limit used.

 - Moderately influence: Your total credit balances and debt